dangnelson/WATERBEAR-Shed/03 Roof/Roof.md

 For additional support nail connecting plates to the ridge beam joint.

-## 05 Rafters
+## 05 Rafters <a name="rafters"></a>

 ![](images/C05.svg)

-Install the remaining rafters singing the provided nailing schedule.
+Install the remaining rafters using the provided nailing schedule.
 Attach hurricane ties using screws where the rafters meet the raised top plate.

 ![](blueprints/C05.svg)

+### Rafter Nail Fastening

 | Placement | Nail Size | Frequency | Occurances | 3.5"  Nails
 |---|---|---|---|---|